rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/explore-rhpds-cli.rst

     Answer: 3

-Q2: What is the version of Kubernetes installed in this environment?
+Q2: What is the version of Openshift installed in this environment?

-1. 1.20
+1. 4.14
-2. 1.22
+2. 4.15
-3. 1.24
+3. 4.16

 Hint: